The 'Sofia Richie Bun' Is Raising Red Flags Among Hair Experts

 Wash your hair twice

 Whenever you're adding a lot of hair product directly to your scalp, it's best to add a scalp treatment to your routine.
 You can do a pre-shampoo treatment.
-I really like the Briogeo Scalp Buildup Detox Spray because it's easy to spritz into your scalp 15 minutes before your shower.
-Reavey recommends the Act+Acre Vitamin E Scalp Detox Oil to break down and remove any of the build-up from styling products while soothing potential irritation (this is great if your scalp is sensitive).
-In the shower, Reavey recommends a double-cleanse, shampooing twice to make sure your scalp is thoroughly clean before you dry it and slick it back all over again.
+I really like Ouai Scalp Serum, $78, because it's easy to apply over the scalp before bed (no washing out necessary).
+I also love the Ouai Detox Shampoo, $55, for a non-stripping wash that breaks down and removes any of the build-up from styling products.
+In the shower, Reavey recommends a double cleanse: shampooing twice to make sure your scalp is thoroughly clean before you dry it and slick it back all over again.